jssem001/lost-and-found/README.md

-# LOST AND FOUND WEB APPLICATION
+# SEEK N SECURE WEB APPLICATION

-This project has been done by a group 9 Team members whose names are:
+This 'lost and found' project has been done by a group 9 Team members whose names are:
 1) Joshua Ssemwanga
 2) Shadrack Mutai
 3) Jean Sheila Wambui Wachuka